“If you’re not sure what to do, just ask.”

 If you are unsure of what to do, the best approach is simply to ask the person how you can help!

 For deeper tips on accessible events, visit davidberman.com/accessible-event-tips or consider David’s learning guides and courses.
 Do you have tips to add?
 Tweet me @davidberman.

 David Berman’s team has extensive experience, on five continents, in helping to publicize and run meetings and conferences.
 We can help your meeting plan team to create events that include everyone, from the first email campaign through to the final evaluation.
 Our services include accessible communications (we have a full-service mainstream graphic design team at your service), email, social media, site planning, document remediation, website and built environment auditing (and programming), accommodation services (e.g., sign language interpretation, CART captioning, large print editions, review of speaker support files), accessible AV services, and evaluation.
 As well, we can train your team and presenters on general sensitivity, introductory sign language, and accessible document development.

 David Berman, CPWA, ADS, RGD, is a special advisor to the United Nations on how to use accessible design to fulfill the Millennium Development Goals.
-His book Do Good Design is available in English, Chinese, Indonesian, Korean, Malay, Russian, and braille. http://www.wcag2.com
+His book Do Good Design is available in English, Chinese, Indonesian, Korean, Malay, Russian, Spanish, and braille. http://www.wcag2.com